 If there is anything more satisfying than a big serving of pasta goodness, it’s not having to clean the entire kitchen afterwards.
-Our healthy chicken spaghetti recipe ticks both of those boxes.
+Our healthy one-pot spaghetti & chicken recipe ticks both of those boxes.
 It is not only scrumptious but can be made in just one pot!

 Ease of Making: Medium